📄 PDF Version

 DMV Research Software Engineer Group • Washington, DC • 2024 - present

-Co-Organizer • Organizing learning and networking meetups to advocate for professional research software engineering in academia
+Co-Organizer • Organizing learning and networking meetups to advocate for professional research software engineering in academia (website)

 Reviewing • Virtual • 2020 - present